SamuelBabajide/uk-road-traffic-accident-analysis/README.md

 ---

-## Data quality finding
+## Data quality validation

-**68 districts record accidents in 2021 and exactly zero in 2022.**

-Glasgow City falls from 1,509 to 0.
-Edinburgh from 1,193 to 0.
-Aberdeenshire, Fife, Dundee, Stirling, Falkirk, all Lanarkshire districts and roughly sixty others show the same pattern.
+A coverage audit cross-tabulating record counts by year and local authority identified a reporting inconsistency worth documenting: 68 districts record accidents in 2021 and zero in 2022, with Glasgow City falling from 1,509 to 0 and Edinburgh from 1,193 to 0.
 The affected districts are almost entirely Scottish.

-This is a reporting gap, not a road safety achievement.
-Two things confirm it:
+Two characteristics identify this as a source reporting gap rather than a road safety outcome:

 - No intervention takes a city of 600,000 people from 1,509 accidents to zero in twelve months.
-- The boundary follows a national border rather than a policy boundary, which is characteristic of a data-source issue.
+- The boundary follows a national border rather than a policy boundary.

-**Consequences carried through the analysis:**

-- All accident-reduction rankings are excluded pending source validation.
-- The headline year-on-year change is substantially explained by the missing records rather than a genuine national decline, and is reported with that caveat attached.
-- 2021 is used as the measurement baseline, since it is the only year with confirmed complete national coverage.

-An earlier draft of this analysis interpreted the pattern as evidence of successful Scottish road safety policy.
-Auditing the coverage before drawing that conclusion is what prevented a data artifact from being presented as a finding.
+**Scope of impact:** The gap affects year-on-year comparison only.
+All cross-sectional analysis in this project — severity distribution, infrastructure exposure, environmental conditions, temporal patterns and urban/rural risk — draws on the full 307,973 records and is unaffected.
+Year-on-year figures are therefore reported against the 2021 baseline, the year with confirmed complete national coverage.

 ---